Iowa Almanac for Friday, November 14, 2025

-And that's Iowa Almanac for February 11th...Listen to the extended audio version of today's story by clicking on the audio player above.
+And that's Iowa Almanac for November 14th...Listen to the extended audio version of today's story by clicking on the audio player above.

-And that's Iowa Almanac for February 11th...Listen to the extended audio version of today's story by clicking on the audio player above.
+And that's Iowa Almanac for November 14th...Listen to the extended audio version of today's story by clicking on the audio player above.

 "Iowa Almanac" is a copyrighted production of Stein Enterprises, L.L.C.